The 10 Best Cursor Competitors and Alternatives in 2026

 JetBrains AI excels for developer teams who need a tightly integrated AI assistant in JetBrains IDEs.
 It’s not for teams using other development environments.

-• AI capability: We looked for assistants that go beyond basic autocompletion to handle refactoring, debugging, and multi-step task execution.
+• AI capability: I looked for assistants that go beyond basic autocompletion to handle refactoring, debugging, and multi-step task execution.

 • Security and privacy: Enterprises need to know their code is safe.
-We favored solutions that offer on-prem or hybrid deployment, or at least data privacy settings to suppress training on your code.
+I favored solutions that offer on-prem or hybrid deployment, or at least data privacy settings to suppress training on your code.

 • Dev environment support: We checked for support of common IDEs like VS Code and IntelliJ, compatibility with required programming languages and frameworks, and integration with other development tools.